2025 Summer Camps

-In 2024, Sitka Trail Works facilitated a partnership between experts at the US Forest Service Sitka Ranger District and State Parks to safely remove a dangerous overhead rootwad that had been blocking the popular Mosquito Cove Trail.
-This video shares the story of how agencies worked across boundaries for the good of the community!
+In fall of 2024, Sitka Trail Works facilitated a partnership between experts at the US Forest Service Sitka Ranger District and State Parks to safely remove a dangerous overhanging log that had been blocking the popular Mosquito Cove Trail.
+This video shares the story of how Sitka Trail Works coordinated agencies across boundaries for the

 Mosquito cove blasting Read More »